Hyomin: Public image and impact

-Hyomin attending Seoul Fashion Week in March 2016.
+Fashion

 In 2012, Kim Ji-il from The Korea Economic Daily praised Park's fashion sense in his article Rise of the New Fashion Icon, after one of her photos gained significant attention in South Korea.
 He highlighted her distinctive appearance, along with her airport fashion and stage outfits.
 Vietnamese magazine Kenh14 selected Hyomin as one of the top Korean celebrities with the best style in 2013 praising her simple airport outfits and recognizing her as one of the idols with the best fashion style.

 "The Fashion Icon" and "South Korea's Fashionista", as E-Times and Chosun Ilbo described her, Park has been recognized by multiple local and international publications.
 In 2013, Asia Time editor Cho Seonghwa referred to her as "a certified fashionista.
 Since 2016, Cosmopolitan has frequently featured her, highlighting her fashion choices across different styles as a source of inspiration for readers.
-In May 2022, Hyomin's fashion style on her 1-month trip to Australia became a Cosmopolitan article in which she was described as "well-rounded".
-An editor of the magazine praised her trip looks, focusing especially on her casual outfits.